Guide to Work, Study, Travel and Living Abroad

 What’s in a name?
 Everything if it’s one way on your birth certificate and another on a passport or other legal document.
 If your friends call you Spike, but it’s Mortimer on your birth certificate, it has to be Mortimer on your passport.

-Use your birth certificate as your bench mark.
-If you have changed your name because of marriage or by court order etc, have copies of all relevant paperwork with you as you travel and make sure that your passport has that name as well.
+Use your birth certificate as your benchmark.
+If you have changed your name because of marriage or by court order, etc., have copies of all relevant paperwork with you as you travel and ensure that your passport has that name.
 In that case, it might be different from your birth certificate, but you must be able to document that fact.

-And even within the E.U, names from other cultures can cause a bit of a delay in processing paperwork.
+And even within the E.U., names from other cultures cause a delay in processing paperwork.
 In my case, I have two first names and a last name.
 And the spelling of my last name, McGuire, can give pause to some.
-In Spain, my second name became my last name while my last name became the second part of my last name.
+In Spain, my second name became my last name, while my last name became the second part of my last name.
 The Spanish habit is to have one first name and two last names.

 Be patient with embassy people and border guards.
-Their job is to follow procedures based on their culture, not yours.
+Their job is to follow procedures based on their culture rather than yours.
 You will make their job easier by having clear documentation and a lot of patience.

-The advice I read the most is to be sure that your name is the same on every legal and travel document you have from your passport to your airline ticket.
+The advice I read the most is to be sure that your name is the same on every legal and travel document, from your passport to your airline ticket.

 Key Resources for Dual Citizenship

-The first thing to do if you want to find out if you qualify for a second citizenship/passport is to talk to your parents and grandparents.
-One of the easiest and most common ways to get a second citizenship is through foreign-born family members.
-The second way is to check the embassy/consular/government website in your country.
+The first thing to do to determine if you qualify for a second citizenship/passport is to talk to your parents and grandparents.
+One of the easiest and most common ways to get dual citizenship is through foreign-born family members.
+The second way is to check your country's embassy/consular/government website.
 They offer a world of information.
 In preparing this article, I was impressed with the helpfulness of the Australian and Canadian embassies.
 All the Anglo-speaking countries have web information that can be very helpful.

 For example, the relevant resource for Australia is the Australian Government: Australian Citizenship section.
 The relevant website government website for citizenship in Canada provides detailed information on your options.

-Non-governmental sites sometimes offer useful info.
+Non-governmental sites sometimes offer helpful info.
 Do be careful.
-When you search “second citizenship countries,” you get an extensive list of matches.
-But some want to sell you a passport claiming that one from the former U.K. colony of British Honduras is acceptable.
-I do not think I would want to pay money for such services.
+When you search "second citizenship countries," you get an extensive list of matches.
+But some want to sell you a passport, claiming that one from the former U.K. colony of British Honduras is acceptable.
+I do not wish to pay money for such services.

 Keep in mind that gaining dual citizenship is easier in some countries more than others.
 Here are six countries where you might find it easiest to obtain a second citizenship, including Italy, Ireland, Israel, Paraguary, Guatemala, and Dominica.
 There are even many options to gain a second citizenship by investment, if you have the means.
 Keep in mind that if you are a U.S. citizen, you will have to continue to pay U.S. income taxes regardless of where you reside.

-Wikipedia has pages on second citizenships and passports which is interesting for context, but do doublecheck any information provided, as country regulations are complex and change on a regular basis.
+Wikipedia has pages on second citizenship and passports which is interesting for context, but do double check any information provided, as country regulations are complex and change regularly.